antonagestam/phantom-types/README.md

 from typing import Any
 from typing import TYPE_CHECKING

-from phantom.base import Phantom
+from phantom.base import PhantomBase

-class Greeting(Phantom):
+class Greeting(PhantomBase):
     @classmethod
     def __instancecheck__(cls, instance: Any) -> bool:
         return (